coxmediagroup/uidev-assignment-extended/README.md

 ####Feed data

-Your page will load data into the More Stories content area of the page via the dynamic data-binding library of your choice using the following JSON datafeed:
+Your page will load data into the More Stories content area of the page (see comps) via the dynamic data-binding library of your choice using the following JSON datafeed.
+It is acceptable, for the purposes of this assignment, to stretch the thumbnails via CSS to match the thumbnail dimensions in the comps.

 https://api.myjson.com/bins/2rbnq